MechaCoder/BitBucket-handyHelper/readme.md

 ## useage
-you can this script in two ways the first is self run the self running runs with a defult seting to run python commands amd PEP8 commands the secound was is to use the script in anuther script you can do this by importing script into a hook
+you can this script in two ways the first is self run the self running runs with a defult seting to run python commands amd PEP8 commands the secound was is to use the script in anuther script you can do this by importing script into a version control (svn, git or hg) hook.

+## geting started
+1. you need to install the dependecy you can do this by uesing `requirements-hh.txt` (useing the pip command `pip install -r requirements-hh.txt`) or by installing the dependecy `yamlcfg`,
+2. this tool is designed to placed as a file on the root of the project and this and there also needs `bitbucket-pipeline.yml` that works